mirror/boost/boost/libs/parameter/doc/index.rst

         index_map = "hello, world", color_map = false\ **)**);
   }

-The results of assigning into each keyword object are combined using an overloaded comma operator (``operator,``) into a single
+An overloaded comma operator (``operator,``) combines the results of assigning into each keyword object into a single |ArgumentPack|
-|ArgumentPack| object that gets passed on to
+object that gets passed on to ``core::depth_first_search``.
-``core::depth_first_search``.
 The extra set of parentheses you see in the example above are required: without them, each assignment would be interpreted as a separate function argument and the comma operator wouldn't take effect.
-We'll show you how to get rid of the extra parentheses in a moment.
+We'll show you how to get rid of the extra parentheses later in this tutorial.

 Of course, we can pass the arguments in any order::